light-the-lamp/pg-tools-overlay/README.md

 - Stats: Xp earned since opening the app;
 - Stats: Level ups since opening the app (It's a 'dumb' feature, a multi-level up is treated as a single level).
 - Notification when one or more strings match (strings are set in settings);
-- Survey helper: place pins on overlay for the player and survey/treasures location;
+- Survey helper: place pins on overlay for the player and survey/treasures location; [Tutorial on how to use](tutorial/TUTORIAL.md)
 - Loot object tracker;
 - Combat skill watcher.